erickolvera/erickolvera.github.io/publications.md

 **In preparation**

 **Under Review**

+**Peer Reviewed**

 - *Contribution of the wind and Loop Current Eddies to the circulation in the western Gulf of Mexico.*
   **Erick R. Olvera-Prado**, Steve L. Morey &  Eric P. Chassignet.
-   *Under review in Frontiers of Marine Science (2023)*
+   *Accepted in Frontiers of Marine Science (2024)*

-**Peer Reviewed**

 - *Contribution of the wind, Loop Current Eddies and topography to the circulation in the southern Gulf of Mexico.*
   **Erick R. Olvera-Prado**, Rosario Romero-Centeno, Jorge Zavala-Hidalgo, Efrain Moreles-Vazquez & Angel Ruiz-Angulo.